indiraafgani/aws_saas_sales_performance_analysis/README.md

 - **ContactMatcher** is the primary loss driver, accounting for over 65% of Japan's total losses (-$16,922)
 - Japan applies an average discount of **71%** for Contactmatcher vs only **31%** globally
 - Contactmatcher is **profitable outside Japan**, proving the product itself is not the issue
+- The profit difference between Japan and the rest of the world is **statistically significant** (Mann-Whitney U Test, p-value < 0.05)
 - Only discounts **≤20%** generate profit in Japan — all higher discount levels result in losses without exception

 ---